britram/rains-prototype/draft-trammell-rains-protocol.md

-The value of the current-time (14) key, if present, is the timestamp of the latest information available at the querier for the queried subject and object type.
+The value of the current-time (14) key, if present, is the timestamp of the latest information available at the querier for the queried subject and object types.
 See {{confirmation}} for details of how confirmation queries work.

 ### Query Options {#query-opts}